 Jim Reed is recognized as one of the world's most pioneering and accomplished extreme weather photographers.
-Jim has documented America's changing climate and record-setting storms for 21 consecutive years, including tornadoes, blizzards, ice storms, and floods.
+Jim has documented America's changing climate and record-setting storms for 23 consecutive years, including tornadoes, blizzards, ice storms, and floods.
 He has documented 19 hurricanes, including Katrina.
-He is currently doing interviews for TV, radio and print regarding Hurricane Sandy.

 JIm's approach to weather photography has been singled out as one of the most unique and interpretive amongst photographers today.
 His credits include America Online, Corcoran Gallery of Art, Discovery Channel, Microsoft, National Geographic, and the Ogden Museum of Southern Art.